-"Monthly Earnings" means your average gross income during actual months worked from your Employer, not including shift differential, in effect just prior to your date of disability.
+"Monthly Earnings" means your average gross income, during actual months worked, from your Employer, not including shift differential, in effect just prior to your date of disability.
 It includes your total income before taxes.
 It is prior to any deductions made for pre-tax contributions to a qualified deferred compensation plan, Section 125 plan, or flexible spending account.
-It includes income actually received from commissions and mileage pay but does not include bonuses, overtime pay or any other extra compensation, or income received from sources other than your Employer.
+It does not include commissions, mileage pay, bonuses, overtime pay or any other extra compensation, or income received from sources other than your Employer.